stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 ##### Proposal 7: Merge Stan Math with the Stan repository
 \
-This one will be controversial and I will not force it.
-I do feel it would simplify development for the Math/Stan/Cmdstan repository stack and probably also Rstan with the StanHeaders branch.
+This would simplify development for the Math/Stan/Cmdstan repository stack and probably also Rstan with the StanHeaders branch.

 There was 1 non-CI or tests related PR in the Stan repository in the last release period and a few but not much more in the previous release period.
 There are however more than occasionally Math PRs that require mirroring Stan PRs that have to then be merged in sync.
 The question is would we lose Stan Math users if they would be forced to use Math as part of a slightly larger repository.

+With this proposal we would keep the folder structure intact as well as the build system.
+Switching the build system can be done subsequently but I would not tie this proposal to a change in the build system.
+Merging repositories without changes to the build system is a developer-only feature with zero effect to the user.

+##### Proposal 8: Merge Stan with the Cmdstan repository
+\
+This proposal is tied to proposal 7 and would be done only if both 7 and 8 are approved.
+Similar to 7, this simplifies development for the Math/Stan/Cmdstan repository stack by merging the Stan submodule to the Cmdstan repository.
+Stanc3 would remain a submodule.
+No changes to the folder structure or build system are proposed here.
+This change would however simplify changing the build system if we decide to.

+One potential issue is the effect on RStan or Pystan releases as they dont require the code currently in Cmdstan.